AZERBAIJAN – East (Baku, Quba, Lankaran, Yevlakh)

 Independence Museum of Azerbaijan.
 A few storyboards are in English – ancient history, independence in 1918 and the Nagorno-Karabakh War from the late 1980s to 1994 when 30.000 Azerbaijanis were killed.
 The Khojali genocide is highlighted when 613 people were killed.
 NG is 20% of the territory of the country.
 Not very interesting with a lot of documents and photos none in English.
 AZN5

 House-Museum of Samad Vurgun.
-Samad Vurgun (1906-1956) was an Azerbaijani and Soviet poet, dramatist, public figure, first People’s Artist of the Azerbaijan SSR (1943), academician of Azerbaijan National Academy of Sciences (1945), laureate of two USSR State Prizes of second degree (1941, 1942), and member of the Communist Party of the Soviet Union since 1940.
+Samad Vurgun (1906-1956) was an Azerbaijani and Soviet poet, dramatist, public figure, the first People’s Artist of the Azerbaijan SSR (1943), academician of Azerbaijan National Academy of Sciences (1945), laureate of two USSR State Prizes of second degree (1941, 1942), and member of the Communist Party of the Soviet Union since 1940.

 The Azerbaijan State Russian Dramatic Theatre and streets in Baku and Moscow, and formerly the city of Hovk in Armenia, are named after him.